-Traditional anger management therapy is directed at how to manage your emotions and behaviors once the fire has started.
+Often anger management therapy is directed at how to manage your emotions and behaviors once the fire has started.
 Later on you also might learn to identify triggers, or sparks, that set you off into anger so that you can stay ahead of it.
-This doesn’t mean that you have solved your anger problem.
-It just means that you have learned compensating strategies to avoid it and distract your self before the destruction starts.
+This doesn’t mean that you have solved your problem.
 The raw materials for combustion are still lying around for you to trip over.

-In Anger Prevention you go after the root causes that spark your anger.
-Not only do you learn to identify the triggers of your anger, but you dissolve and eliminate the patterns in the mind driving those triggers.
-The forces that drive patterns of anger are beliefs, specifically false beliefs.
-Once you become aware of these false beliefs, you then apply some practical exercises that will enable them to dissolve.
+In Anger Prevention you go after the root causes that fuel your anger.
+The forces that drive anger are beliefs, specifically false and unconscious beliefs.
+Once you become aware of these false beliefs, you apply some practical exercises that will enable them to dissolve.
 When you change those false beliefs, you no longer have to manage your anger.
-You don’t have to manage or avoid it because it is no longer there.
+You don’t have to avoid it because it is no longer there.

 The Key to Anger Prevention

-The key to anger prevention is to identify the false beliefs at the root of your emotions.
+The key to anger prevention is to identify the false beliefs.
 Beliefs are the elemental structure in the mind that cause us to generate certain thoughts and interpretations about things.
-False beliefs, coupled with other factors like, point of view, combine to create destructive emotional reactions.

 Two major ingredients to a person’s anger are fear, and a perception of being mistreated, or abused.
 Often it is a combination of both.
-False beliefs are a part of both of these causes.
-Often the mental scenarios driving the fears and abuse are not real.
+Often the mental scenarios driving the fears and abuse are not real, or are exaggerated.
 They can also happen in the mind below a person’s level of awareness.

 The mind can generate fear and emotional abuse through scenarios we imagine.
 We can call them projections of false beliefs.
-Imagining someone is betraying us or remembering someone abusing us in some way can have the same effect on our emotions as if it were really happening.
+Imagining someone is betraying us or remembering someone abusing us can cause us to become angry.
+It happened in our imagination but our emotions still respond as if it were real.
+Becoming aware of what the mind is creating and changing it is key.
 Adopting a different point of view about these projections is a big factor that can change this dynamic.
-Changing your point of view is something that you learn how to do in the Self Mastery Audio Program through some basic practical exercises.
+Changing your point of view is something that you learn how to do in the Self Mastery Course through some basic practical exercises.

 Inventory of your beliefs

-The method for identifying and changing core beliefs that are at the root of your anger are in the Self Mastery audio program.
+The practices for identifying and changing core beliefs that are at the root of your anger are in the Self Mastery Course.
 There are several skills you will learn in practicing the exercises in the program.
 Aside from learning to change your point of view, you will also be taking a core belief inventory.
-To do this process it is not necessary to take an inventory of every belief in your life.
-You can take an inventory about specific issues or emotional reactions you have.
+To do this process it is NOT necessary to take an inventory of every belief in your life.
+You can take an inventory about specific emotional reactions you have.

 Taking an inventory of beliefs is like solving a mystery of what is happening in your mind.
 The mystery is about discovering what core beliefs are driving your emotions of anger.
 Some people might think of this as learning your triggers.
 It’s not.
 By taking an inventory, you observe and explore the unconscious part of your mind that is layered below triggers.

 If you are like most people, you have not had any training at paying attention to your thoughts and emotions.
 These are skills in self awareness that we do not learn in high school or college.
-However they are extremely useful if you want to change an emotionally driven behavior.
+Some people think they are self aware, or can give a pretty good “self evaluation”.
+What the don’t realize is that this “self evaluation” is actually a rant from the Judge part of their mind and is a list of criticisms.
+A real self assessment is objective and points out that the Judge’s “evaluation” are just beliefs from this part of the mind that are not true.
+This perspective and awareness is extremely useful if you want to change your beliefs.